image1 (1).jpeg

 about

 Victoria R. Romano is a violinist, composer, and ethnomusicologist.
-Born and raised in New Jersey, she received a Bachelor of Music in Music Composition at the Mason Gross School of the Arts, Rutgers University, where she also studied viola and completed a minor in Sociocultural Anthropology.
-She holds an MA in Ethnomusicology and is a PhD graduand in Digital Composition at the University of California, Riverside.
+Born and raised in New Jersey, she received a Bachelor of Music in Music Composition at the Mason Gross School of the Arts, Rutgers University, where she also studied viola and minored in Sociocultural Anthropology.
+She completed her PhD in Digital Composition at the University of California, Riverside, where she also obtained a Master’s in Ethnomusicology.

-She remains an active performer and teacher.
-In addition to performing live, she arranges and records strings for an expansive variety of musical acts.
+Victoria remains an active performer and pedagogue.
+She is an Assistant Professor of Music at the University of La Verne, Assistant at the Hacienda Heights String Orchestra, and in addition to her live music engagements, she arranges and records orchestral strings for an expansive array of musical acts.
 A playlist of her many studio collaborations can be found [here.]